Efficient Quantum Simulation of QCD Jets on the Light Front: QCD Jets in the Light-Front Hamiltonian formalism

 \section{QCD Jets in the Light-Front Hamiltonian formalism}

 In this section, we review and extend the theoretical formulation of a high-energy parton evolving through an external background field representing the medium, using a non-perturbative light-front (LF) Hamiltonian formalism.
 Our presentation closely follows the established Discretized Light-Cone Quantization (DLCQ)~\cite{Brodsky:1997de} and time-dependent Basis Light-Front Quantization (tBLFQ) approaches~\cite{Li:2020uhl, Li:2021zaw, Li:2023jeh}.
+Previous studies ~\cite{Li:2020uhl, Li:2021zaw, Li:2023jeh, Barata:2022wim, Barata:2023clv} simulated jet quark evolution in the Fock space up to $\ket{q}+\ket{qg}$.
+Since jets are inherently many-particle states produced through branching processes of an initial particle, we aim to extend the framework to describe both quark and gluon jets as many-particle states using a scalable algorithm.

 We consider a high-energy jet, produced by either a quark or gluon, moving in the positive $z$-direction.
 The jet scatters off a background field, which moves in the negative $z$-direction and represents cold nuclear matter from a high-energy nucleus or the dense medium created in heavy-ion collisions, as illustrated in~\cref{fig:dis_zt}.
 The jet has momentum $p^\mu$ and $p^+\gg p^-, p_\perp$ whereas the nucleus/medium has momentum $P^\mu$ and $P^-\gg P^+, P_\perp$ (see definitions of the light-front variables in~\cref{app:convention}).
 We treat the jet as a fully quantum state governed by QCD dynamics, with the nucleus/medium described as a background gluon field.
 The quark interacts with the background field for a finite duration of $0\le x^+\le L_\eta$.